AshiniAnantharaman/Disaster_Management_And_Recovery/README.md

 # Vidual_Analytics
 Created Project folder for VAST 2019 MC1 Dataset

+# OVERVIEW
+Project is majorly focused on the effect of earthquake on a location called St.Himark which has around 19 locations.
+The dataset consists of fields named as roads and bridges, sewage and water, power, building, shake intensity etc which has values ranged from 1 - 10 based on the damage undergone.